jvtcl/quant-clustering/lecture_slides.md

 Cluster Analysis vs. an Atlas
 ===
 - Traditionally geographers would explore multivariate spatial data by producing an atlas.
-- Each page of the atlas would describe a single variable (e.g. income, homeownership, third-wave coffee shop density, dog parks per capita...).
+- Each page of the atlas would describe a single variable (e.g. income, homeownership, third-wave coffee shop density, dog salons per capita...).
 - We could to identify “gentrifying” neighborhoods by cross referencing maps.

 Cluster Analysis vs. an Atlas